SoulFireMage/Katiya_Starship/content/posts/Math_Moves.md

 ---

-*"Iz small set of moves innit?
-Might find some more but iz no many missing me finks."*
+>*Iz small set of moves innit?
+Might find some more but iz no many missing me finks.*

 ------------